Mayon

-Mayon (Bulkan Mayon; Bulkang Mayon, /tl/), also known as Mount Mayon and Mayon Volcano is an active stratovolcano in the province of Albay in Bicol, Philippines.
-A popular tourist spot, it is renowned for its "perfect cone" because of its symmetric conical shape, and is regarded as sacred in Philippine mythology.
+Mayon (Bulkan Mayon; Bulkang Mayon, /tl/), also known as Mount Mayon and Mayon Volcano, is an active stratovolcano in the province of Albay in Bicol, Philippines.
+A popular tourist destination, it is renowned for its "perfect cone" owing to its symmetric conical shape, and is regarded as sacred in Philippine mythology.

 The volcano with its surrounding landscape was declared a national park on July 20, 1938, the first in the nation.
 It was reclassified as a natural park and renamed the Mayon Volcano Natural Park in 2000.
-It is the centerpiece of the Albay Biosphere Reserve, declared by UNESCO in 2016, and is currently being nominated as a World Heritage Site.
+It is the centerpiece of the Albay Biosphere Reserve as declared by UNESCO in 2016, and is currently being nominated as a World Heritage Site.

 Mayon is the most active volcano in the Philippines, and its activity is regularly monitored by the Philippine Institute of Volcanology and Seismology (PHIVOLCS) from their provincial headquarters on Ligñon Hill, about 12 km from the summit.

 Geography

-Mayon is shared by eight cities and municipalities of Albay province.
+Mayon is shared by three cities and five municipalities of Albay province.

 Mayon is the main landmark and highest point of the province of Albay and the whole Bicol Region in the Philippines, rising 2463 m from the shores of Albay Gulf about 10 km away.
 The volcano is geographically shared by the eight cities and municipalities of Legazpi, Daraga, Camalig, Guinobatan, Ligao, Tabaco, Malilipot, and Santo Domingo (clockwise from Legazpi), which divide the cone like slices of a pie when viewing a map of their political boundaries.
+A number of cinder cones surround the volcano, for example Ligñon Hill to the south east and Paulog Cinder Cone to the west.